WHHQUND/df-dn-paper/README.md

 ## Features
 ---
+- This project uses multiple types of data (audio, vision, and tabular) to evaluate the performance of different machine learning approaches.
 - Evaluate and compare the performance of deep neural networks and decision forests on various tasks
 - Assess model performance across auditory, tabular, and vision datasets with varying sample sizes, as well as multi-class classification tasks for each dataset
 - Comparison of raw models and tuned models for performance evaluation, analyze how tuning impacts model performance
-- Explore the conceptual similarities and differences between these two modeling approaches
+- Explore the similarities, differences between these two modeling approaches and understand how these models behave when dealing with diverse data sources and sample sizes.

 <br>